reynard-testing/reynard/util/experiments/README.md

 - All experiments require an installation of `Docker` and `Docker Compose`.
 - Reynard requires `Java JDK 17` and `Maven`.
 - All script require `bash`.
 Use a linux distribution, or bash for windows.
 - Our patched version of Filibuster uses [poetry](https://python-poetry.org/) as a python package manager.
-Some post-processing scripts in this repository use this too.
+Some post-processing scripts in this repository use poetry too.
 - The experiments use the local images of the proxy and controller (so they are up-to-date).
 Run `make build-all` in the project root to generate them.

 ### Hardware Requirements

-As the benchmarks require running a (benchmark) microservice application on a single machine there are hardware requirements, especially for the Astronomy Shop benchmark.
+As the benchmarks require running a (benchmark) microservice application on a single machine, there are hardware requirements, especially for the Astronomy Shop benchmark.
 We were able to reproduce the experiments on the following hardware specs:

 | CPU                                  | Memory    | Used in results: |
 | ------------------------------------ | --------- | ---------------- |